This post may contain affiliate links meaning that, I may make commission if you purchase through my links. Learn More.

 When first starting a blog in your 20s, you probably have very limited (if any) experience with web hosting services.
 But, to be honest, you NEED to pick a good one.

-Bluehost is hands down the best hosting platform for new bloggers.
+Bluehost is a great beginner host for new bloggers.
 Through freelance work, I’ve built websites with other hosting platforms that were just NOT fun to deal with.

-Bluehost is amazing because it’s affordable, easy to use, and it WORKS.
+Bluehost is amazing for starting a blog in your 20s because it’s affordable, easy to use, and it WORKS.
 Your site speed is one of the factors that influence how your page ranks in Google – and a big part of your site speed is your HOST.

-Also, Bluehost support is absolutely amazing.
+Also, Bluehost support is great!
 They have 24/7 live chat support (which has saved my butt MULTIPLE times).

 At the start of my blogging journey, I accidentally completely took my entire site down (don’t ask me how… I was a newbie, okay?!).
 Bluehost support was there for me at 1 a.m. and got it back up and running for me.

-Alright, enough boasting my love for Bluehost.
-Just be sure you choose a good host, okay?
+Alright, enough about hosting… Just be sure you choose a good host, okay?

 5. Learn SEO